Suicide Squad (2016 film): Critical response

 Rolling Stones Peter Travers wrote, "DC Comics tries something different with Suicide Squad, an all-star collection of crime fighting villains—and the result is anything but super."
 Richard Lawson of Vanity Fair said, "Suicide Squad is just bad.
 It's ugly and boring, a toxic combination that means the film's highly fetishized violence doesn't even have the exciting tingle of the wicked or the taboo."
 Writing for The Wall Street Journal, Joe Morgenstern heavily criticized the film saying, "In a word, Suicide Squad is trash.
 In two words, it's ugly trash."
 He further said, it "amounts to an all-out attack on the whole idea of entertainment," and called the film a product of "shameless pandering".

-Chris Nashawaty of Entertainment Weekly gave the film a B− saying, "Suicide Squad kicks off with fizzy, punk-rock ferocity before turning flat and spiraling into familiar formulas," and called Jared Leto's "scene-stealing" Joker "wasted" and "stranded in the periphery".
+Chris Nashawaty of Entertainment Weekly gave the film a B−, saying, "Suicide Squad kicks off with fizzy, punk-rock ferocity before turning flat and spiraling into familiar formulas," and called Jared Leto's "scene-stealing" the Joker "wasted" and "stranded in the periphery".
 He concluded by saying, "For DC, Suicide Squad is a small step forward.
 But it could have been a giant leap."
 IGN gave the film 5.9 out of 10, saying: "Suicide Squad is a decidedly different flavor than Batman v Superman.
 It goes for subversive, funny and stylish, and it succeeds wildly during the first act.
 But then the movie turns into something predictable and unexciting."
 Drew McWeeny from HitFix gave it a positive review, writing "Suicide Squad is not the darkest mainstream superhero comic book movie ever made, nor is it even the darkest live-action film featuring Batman ever made.
 However, it is gleefully nihilistic, and it takes a different approach to what has become a fairly familiar story form at this point, right at the moment when it feels like superhero movies either have to evolve or die."
 Brian Truitt from USA Today wrote, "Compared to its ilk, Suicide Squad is an excellently quirky, proudly raised middle finger to the staid superhero-movie establishment."
+Christy Lemire from RogerEbert.com wrote "Writer/director David Ayer has created a movie that’s simultaneously underwritten and overstuffed.
+It has too many characters yet precious few who even come close to resembling actual human beings."